0cjs/sedoc/8bit/fm7/floppy.md

 much but provide a bit of logic for the parallel interface between the card and disk unit.

+(Note the Epson TF-10 came in both FM-7 and PC-8001 versions; the latter has "PC専用機" written under the connector on the drive.)

 The external disk unit itself has a large 40-pin chip of some sort (Intel? microcontroller?) and a Fujitsu [MB8877][] (MB8876A in the case of the Epson TF-10 disk unit) Floppy Disk Formatter/Controller